AI eBook Cover Generator for Kindle & KDP

 Amazon KDP remains the most important reference point for many self-published authors, so the page should make those expectations easy to understand.

-- RGB color is standard for digital display
+- Use RGB color for digital storefronts and screen previews

 Why these details matter on store pages